jonaaix/shopware6-starter/README.md

 exit
 ```

-> From now on, you can enter the container as the default `www-data` user using:
+> From now on, you can enter the container as the default `shopware` user using:
 >
 > ```shell
 > docker compose exec php bash